 Some people say it improves flavour to roast the bones first but I can’t tell the difference.
 I often use raw bones and I like to keep it simple.
 Some people skim the top every hour or so and add ingredients at all different times.
 The way I do it is fuss free and ends up the same result if you ask me.
 (I have tried every way)

 U can keep bones that u have from dinner.
 If you have a roast chicken, keep the bones to use in your stock.
 Put them in a bag and put them in the freezer.
-Make sure you use bones from organic, pasture fed animals.
+Make sure you use bones from organic, pasture raised animals where possible.
 The animals should have been as healthy and well fed as possible as you will be ingesting the important minerals from them.

 - 2kg of bones, I like to make sure some are marrow bones.